svalenti52/Digital_Dice/README.md

     one and decided against them, then that one is not eligible again.
 What should your dating and selection stratgy be given a pool of size n?
-In addition, note that you pick randomly from the pool and that they are ranked all the way from the best to the worst - you find out how they rank by dating them.
+In addition, note that you pick randomly from the pool and that they are ranked all the way from the best to the worst - you find out how they rank relatively by dating them.
+    In other words, you do not know if you have dated the best without dating them all, but you do know the relative rank of those that you have dated.

 Chapter 21.
 Chain Reactions, Branching Processes, and Baby Boys